 WHEN IS AN MTHFR TEST PERFORMED?

-- If maternal fasting homocysteine is high following investigations of foetal death associated with foetal growth restriction, pre-eclampsia, maternal thrombosis and/or maternal family history of thrombosis5
+If maternal fasting homocysteine is high following investigations of fetal death associated with fetal growth restriction, pre-eclampsia, maternal thrombosis and/or maternal family history of thrombosis5

 WHAT DOES IT MEAN IF A MTHFR VARIANT IS FOUND FOLLOWING A DNA TEST?